Engineering News-Record: ENR's economic data

 Engineering News-Record, as a service to its readers, compiles and publishes an extensive amount of data on building material prices and construction labor costs.
 Each month it publishes prices for 67 different building materials, in each of 20 major U.S. cities.
 The first weekly issue each month contains a table of cement, ready-mix concrete, and aggregate (crushed stone) prices, the second weekly issue contains a table of pipe prices, the third issue contains lumber, plywood, drywall, and insulation prices, and the fourth issue contains steel and other metal product prices.

 A small amount of this data is then used to calculate two monthly index figures, the Construction Cost Index and the Building Cost Index.
 Both indexes are calculated using a formula made up of fixed amounts of four components—Portland cement, 2x4 lumber, structural steel (steel beams), and labor.
 The only difference between the two indexes is in their labor component.
 The labor component of the Construction Cost Index is common (unskilled) labor, while the labor component of the Building Cost Index is skilled labor.

 The Construction Cost Index has been issued since 1908, while the Building Cost Index has been issued since 1915.
 Each index is widely used throughout the U.S. construction industry as a benchmark for measuring inflation.

 The ENR cost indexes were created in 1921 and overseen for many years by ENR's director of market surveys, Elsie Eaves.

-ENR's economic analysis

-Engineering News-Record publishes quarterly cost reports, which are eight to twelve page collections of articles analyzing the most critical factors impacting construction costs.
-Topics may include lumber prices, personnel shortages, copper prices, fuel costs, and workers' compensation insurance.
-The December cost report is always devoted to international construction costs.